What Is a Life Insurance Beneficiary & Some of the Pitfalls of Selecting One

 You Don't Pick a Life Insurance Beneficiary At All!

 YES, incredibly this does happen…

-…and this is another reason to always work with a knowledgeable independent agent.
+…and it’s another reason to always work with a knowledgeable independent agent.

-If you use Policy Architects we work with you through the whole process.
+If you use Policy Architects we take you through the whole process.
 This means going through all the details to cross the t’s and dot the i’s.

 Most people purchase life insurance because it’s not taxable and they want to make their beneficiary’s life less difficult.

 If you fail to name a life insurance beneficiary, your assets will go through probate and may face the tax consequences you were seeking to avoid.